xp5-org/CC65-vice-dev/README.md

 <br>

 ## Setup and use
 I built this with docker in mind.
-I have a linux host (can be a virtual machine) with SMB, NFS avaialable so that the dirs/files inside of the cc65-vice-dev container can be accessed from another computer
+I have a linux host (can be a virtual machine) with SMB, NFS available so that the dirs/files inside of the cc65-vice-dev container can be accessed from another computer

+docker isnt needed to use this, can clone the git repo, set up your venv and run pip against requirements.txt and start it locally.

 i have the dir ```/bigpool/data/code_projects/``` shared out, and navigated here , downloaded the GIT link, built the docker image, and ran the container from here
 ```